wrench-project/eduwrench/web/_pedagogic_modules/cic/include_ci_service_concepts/fundamentals.md

 with or double-check answers.

 IDEAS FOR PRACTICE QUESTIONS:
-  - Say Server 2 has overhad Xs.
+  - Say Server 2 has overhead Xs.
 For which value of the overhead on Server 1 is it equivalent to Server 2

   - If I had two options:
         - Run one big tasks with work X
         - Split it into two tasks with work X/2
     Say the overhead to Server 1 is X and that on Server 2 is Y. What should I do?
-(Assuming I can can send data for a run task on two different servers concurrencly)
+(Assuming I can can send data for a run task on two different servers concurrently)

 IDEAS FOR ACTIVITIES: